Jaymee602/team-profile-generator/README.md

 # Team Profile Generator

 ## Purpose
-Generate a profile page for your coding team!
+Generate a profile page for your team!

 ## Built with
 * JavaScript